 You have a Razer keyboard, mouse, headset or other peripherals.
 When you connect it to your computer, Razer Synapse could not detect the mouse, keyboard or headset you’ve just plugged in.
-Here’s what you can do fix the Razer Synapse not working or not detecting keyboard, mouse or headset problem in Windows 10 desktop or laptop computer.
+Here’s what you can do fix the Razer Synapse not working problem in Windows 11/10 desktop or laptop computer.

-Razer Synapse 3 not working or not detecting devices Windows 10
+Razer Synapse 3 not working or not detecting devices in Windows 10/11

 If you’re using Razer Synapse 3 instead of Razer Synapse 2, as the software is still in beta and testing phase, there are still a lot of known bugs with it.
-For example, there are a lot of cases reported in the Razer forum regarding Razer synapse 3 not working and could not detect some mouse and keyboards when they are connected.
+For example, there are a lot of cases reported in the Razer forum regarding Razer synapse 3 not working and could not detect connected mouse and keyboard when they are connected.

 For now, it’s recommended that you download and stick to Razer Synapse 2 until Razer Synapse 3 is officially stable and out of beta phase.
 Razer Synapse 2 should be able to detect all Razer devices and automatically install drivers for them.